pixeysl/RDO_Solo_Lobby/README.md

 2- Go to the desktop shortcut created > Right click > Properties

-3- In the "Target" section, enter <your saved path>\rdo_solo_lobby\rdo_solo_lobby.bat -e
+3- In the "Target" section, enter <your saved path>\rdo_solo_lobby\rdo_solo_lobby.bat -e This will be for the enable script.

 4- In the "Start in" section, enter <your saved path>\rdo_solo_lobby

-5- Repeat Step 2 to 4, but omit "-e" in Step 3.
-   i.e. In the "Target" section, enter <your saved path>\rdo_solo_lobby\rdo_solo_lobby.bat
+5- Repeat Step 1 to 4 for the disable script, by omitting "-e" in Step 3. i.e. In the "Target" section, enter <your saved path>\rdo_solo_lobby\rdo_solo_lobby.bat
 ```